discos/srt-single-dish-tools/docs/scripts/cli.rst

                       [--only-after ONLY_AFTER] [--only-before ONLY_BEFORE]
                       directories [directories ...]

     From a given list of directories, read the relevant information and link observations to calibrators.
 A single file is read for each directory.

     positional arguments:
       directories           Directories to inspect

-    optional arguments:
+    options:
       -h, --help            show this help message and exit -g GROUP_BY [GROUP_BY ...], --group-by GROUP_BY [GROUP_BY ...]
       --options OPTIONS     Options to be written in config files; they have to be specified as a string defining a dictionary.
-For example,'{"pixel_size": 0.6, "noise_threshold": 5}'
+For example,'{"pixel_size": 0.6, "noise_threshold":
+                            5}'
       -d, --dump-config-files
       --only-after ONLY_AFTER
-                            Only after a certain date and time, e.g. ``--only- after 20150510-111020`` to indicate scans done after 11:10:20 UTC on May 10th, 2015
+                            Only after a certain date and time, e.g. ``--only-after 20150510-111020`` to indicate scans done after 11:10:20 UTC on May 10th, 2015 --only-before ONLY_BEFORE
-      --only-before ONLY_BEFORE
-                            Only before a certain date and time, e.g. ``--only- before 20150510-111020`` to indicate scans done before 11:10:20 UTC, May 10th, 2015
+                            Only before a certain date and time, e.g. ``--only-before 20150510-111020`` to indicate scans done before 11:10:20 UTC, May 10th, 2015

 SDTlcurve